Read time 9 minutes

 “I installed Windows 10 updates a couple of days ago.
 While using my laptop, the Windows froze and went into “not responding.” it did not work out even after leaving the Windows to unfreeze for some time.”

 After a few minutes, it gave me the dreaded blue screen.
-It states that there is a problem with Windows and is collecting information.
+It states that there is a problem with Windows, and it is collecting information.
 After waiting for an awful lot of time, it changed from 0% to some percent, and it eventually went into “Preparing Automatic Repair” and then cut to a black screen and how this cycles repeatedly.
 How can I get out of it?

 Automatic repair on Windows 10 is a repair feature that can troubleshoot issues that prevent you from booting correctly.
 If the computer fails to start appropriately two consecutive times, then Automatic Repair will be triggered as a system’s response to rectify the booting issue.
 Many users are complaining that after installing the latest Windows updates, they got stuck in the “Preparing Automatic Repair” boot loop.